rurigrass/energy-calculator-2/README.md

-This App helps ES' calculate how much a given amount of energy costs under Bulbs 1-rate vari-fair tariff
+This App helps ES' calculate how much a given amount of energy costs under Bulb's 1-rate vari-fair tariff

 To open this app just